vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     The **Create Namespace** page will open.

-1. On the **Create Namespace** blade, in the **Subscription** dropdown, ensure that the Azure subscription that you are using for this course is selected.
+1. On the **Create Namespace** blade, in the **Subscription** dropdown, ensure that the Azure subscription that you are using for this lab is selected.

 1. To the right of **Resource group**, open the dropdown, and then click **rg-az220**